Panasonic G110 vs GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the G110) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G110 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G110 and GH4 can be found, respectively, in the Panasonic G110 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Is the Panasonic G110 better than the Panasonic GH4 or vice versa?
 The listing below highlights the relative strengths of the two models.